-• FCXxxx355M Interrupt(s) missing for device(s) of user xxxxxxxx indicates that at least one of the virtual devices of user xxxxxxxx is waiting for an interrupt.
-Monitored only while the detailed user display is selected for user xxxxxxxxx, the device will be flagged accordingly on the screen.
+• FCXxxx355M Interrupt(s) missing for device(s) of user xxxxxxx indicates that at least one of the virtual devices of user xxxxxxx is waiting for an interrupt.
+Monitored only while the detailed user display is selected for user xxxxxxx, the device will be flagged accordingly on the screen.